cloudrainstar/bionemo-framework/docs/docs/user-guide/index.md

 # What is BioNeMo?

-BioNeMo is a software ecosystem produced by NVIDIA for the development and deployment of deep learning models in life sciences.
-It provides a set of tools to help researchers build, train, and deploy AI models for various biological applications.
+BioNeMo is a software ecosystem produced by NVIDIA for the development and deployment of life sciences-oriented artificial intelligence models.
+BioNeMo provides a set of tools to help researchers build, train, and deploy AI models for various biological applications.
 The main components of BioNeMo are:

-- **BioNeMo Framework**: a free-to-use collection of programming tools and packages offering access to optimized, pre-trained biomolecular models and workflows, along with versatile functionalities for building and customizing models, including training and fine-tuning.
-Capabilities span various workloads and therapeutic modalities, such as molecular generation and representation learning, protein structure prediction and representation learning, protein-ligand and protein-protein docking, and DNA/RNA/single-cell embedding.
+- **BioNeMo Framework**: a free-to-use collection of programming tools and packages offering access to optimized, pre-trained biomolecular models and workflows.
+The framework enables building and customizing models, including training and fine-tuning.
+Capabilities span various workloads and therapeutic modalities, such as molecular generation, protein structure prediction, protein-ligand, and representation learning.

 - **BioNeMo NIMs**: easy-to-use, enterprise-ready _inference_ microservices with built-in API endpoints.
 NIMs are engineered for scalable, self- or cloud-hosted deployment of optimized, production-grade biomolecular foundation models.
 Check out the growing list of BioNeMo NIMs [here](https://build.nvidia.com/explore/biology).